You are using an older version of Internet Explorer that is not supported on this site. Please upgrade for the best experience.

 Once your baby is born, you can join the free virtual breastfeeding groups at Wesson and The Birthplace.
 You can meet other breastfeeding mothers and ask a lactation consultant any new questions that pop up.

 Not everyone will be supportive of your feeding decisions.
 Remember that this is your body and your baby, and you have to feed in the way that is the most comfortable for you and your baby.
 Do what feels right to you.
+Contact us to schedule an appointment with a lactation consultant if you have concerns or run into challenges.

 More Information and Support